Football Stadium Insurance

 Clinics, Camps, Half-time Spectator Events, Fundraising Events, Vendors/Exhibitors or ANY events for KIDS.

-It only covers general liability for renting facilities.
+It only covers general liability for renting facilities for practices & games.

 EFFECTIVE NOVEMBER 13, 2018 the way